 There can be several reasons why your central AC system won’t work: a triggered circuit breaker, incorrect thermostat settings, a turned off switch or an overfull condensate drain pan.

 Triggered Circuit Breaker

 Your AC won’t work when you have a tripped breaker.

 To see if one has gotten overloaded, find your home’s main electrical panel.
 You can find this gray box on the wall in the basement, garage or closet.

 - Ensure your hands and feet aren’t wet before you touch the panel or breakers.

 - Find the breaker marked “AC” and make sure it’s in the “on” spot.
-If it’s overloaded, the breaker will be in the middle of the panel or “off” spot.
+If it’s overloaded, the breaker will be in the "off" position.

 - Steadily shift the lever back to the “on” location.
 If it instantaneously flips again, leave it alone and call us at 407-477-6319.
 A switch that keeps flipping could mean your residence has an electrical issue.